Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-F4RJIokIzlY.md

 ### Transcript

-> any news on ram fences on on on rams i guess fences on ramps uh don't know make sure to upload that on the q a side after evo voted golf on the qa side okay
+> any news on ram fences on on on rams i guess fences on ramps, don't know make sure to upload that on the q a side after evo voted golf on the qa side okay